danielgil/log4j/README.md

 1. Top level: configuration file paths, e.g. `/tmp/config.xml`.
 This element has two required elements, `loggers` and `appenders`, plus the normal optional parameters of the `log4j::configfile` class.
 2. `Loggers` is a hash of hashes representing each logger.
 See the parameters of `log4j::logger`.
 3. `Appenders` is a hash of hashes representing each appender.
-Notice the `type` parameter can be `console, `file` or `rollingfile`.
+Notice the `type` parameter can be `console`, `file` or `rollingfile`.